rustyeddy/rustyeddy.com/content/software/clarity-and-vision.md

-If we as leaders do not have a mountain top to point our troops to, then lead them along the way, ensuring that _shiney objects_, missed turns and **little side journey's** we will wonder around in the wilderness for 40 weeks before we all starve to death because the _manna_ quit falling from the heavens.
+If we as leaders do not have a mountain top to point our troops to, then lead them along the way, ensuring that _shiney objects_, missed turns and **little side journey's** we will wonder around in the wilderness for 40 years before we all starve to death because the _manna_ quit falling from the heavens.